Creamy, comforting, and fluffy, cauliflower mashed potatoes is a tasty and light alternative to classic mashed potatoes.

 We use a steamer basket and let it steam for 20 minutes.

-Add the steamed cauliflower to a food processor with grated parmesan cheese, olive oil, milk, nutmeg, salt, and black pepper.
+Add the steamed cauliflower to a food processor with grated parmesan cheese (or non-dairy cheese), extra virgin olive oil, your milk of choice, grated nutmeg, salt, and black pepper.

 Blend until creamy.

-Note: you can also do this in a bowl with an immersion blender.
+Note: you can also do this in a bowl with an immersion or standing blender.

 Mix cauliflower and potatoes

-You can also add more milk and adjust the texture to your liking.
+You should add more milk if necessary and adjust the texture of the potato cauliflower mash to your liking.

 Serve with finely chopped chives.
-You can add the chives in or use them as a garnish on top.
+You can stir the chives in or use them as a garnish on top with a knob of butter or a drizzle of olive oil.

 Variations